Data as Raw Material – Data Mining for Business Intelligence

 Walmart started using big data a long time ago.
-Data analytics and business intelligence have helped it reduce the time for making marketing decisions.
-They have data analytics software to process, manipulate and visualize data.
+Data scientists and business intelligence reports have helped to reduce the time for making marketing decisions.
+It also has data analytics software to process, manipulate and visualize data.

 Walmart used its data analytics to estimate these future gains.
 And it has implied all the strategies to im[prove their performance in monetary terms during the pandemic period.

 Walmart’s e-commerce sales in the U.S. shot up by 97% as customers had packages shipped to their homes and used curbside pickup.
 The retailer’s U.S. same-store sales grew by 9.3% in the second quarter, fueled by food and general merchandise purchases.

 These growth results revealed the efficiency of data for revenue generation in a business.